rambasnet/course-container/README.md

 ### Merge a branch to main

+- committing and pushing to main is not allowed
-- you must merge your branch to main after all the tests pass on your branch
+- you must work on a branch and merge it to main after all the checks and tests pass on the branch
 - you can then push and tag the main branch

 1. `$ cd <your-repository>`